 Three Great Online Tools for Colors

-There are two great online tools to first find your neutral color combination scheme, and then also translate this into actual paint colors.
+There are two great online tools to find your neutral color combination scheme and then also translate this into actual paint colors.

-From the first tool which is Adobe Color, you can copy the hex color code and then use it for the web.
+You can copy the hex color code from the first tool, Adobe Color, and then use it for the web.

-But again, you will need to translate it into another color code to be able to use it as paint for a house.
+But again, you will need to translate it into another color code to use it as paint for a house.

-Well, this would get messy and you would notice slight or huge differences at the moment when the house gets painted.
+Well, this would get messy, and you would notice slight or huge differences when the house gets painted.

-Hex colors are mostly suitable for the web or web design.
+Hex colors are most suitable for web or web design.